ciscoheat/superforms-web/src/routes/faq/+page.md

 ### Why do I need to call superValidate in the load function?

 The object returned from `superValidate`, called [SuperValidated](/api#supervalidate-return-type), is used to instantiate a `superForm`, just like a required argument in a constructor.
 It contains [constraints](/concepts/client-validation#built-in-browser-validation), [form id](/concepts/multiple-forms) based on the schema, an internal structure for handling errors in [nested data](/concepts/nested-data), potential [initial errors](/concepts/error-handling#initial-form-errors), and more.
+Therefore you need to call `superValidate` in the load function, so its data can be sent to the client and used when calling `superForm` there.

 In special cases you can send an object with just the form data to `superForm`, but that is only for: